postman-open-technologies/knowledge-base/R/oas_paths_operations.md

 ### OPTIONS

 - OPTIONS is the \#6 ranked operation
-- Across the 1,128 responses for OPTIONS, the most common responses are `200` 697 (61.8%), `204` 106 (9.4%), `401` 100 (8.9%), `403` 96
+- Across the 1,128 responses for OPTIONS, the most common values are `200` 697 (61.8%), `204` 106 (9.4%), `401` 100 (8.9%), `403` 96
   (8.5%), and `500` 33 (2.9%)